I never said I loved you, John:

 No, thank you, John.

-We are busy working to bring Christina Rossetti's "No, Thank You, John" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "No, Thank You, John" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "No, Thank You, John" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.